mthsfrts/GASH/README.md

          timeout-minutes: 10
 ```

-In the configuration shown in Listing~\ref{lst:errorhandling}, several potential issues are present:
+In the configuration shown in the previous code snippet, several potential issues are present:

 - Timeout Settings: The job's timeout is set to 1 minute, which is insufficient for jobs requiring extensive processing time.
 This can lead to premature job termination and incomplete execution.
 - Fail-Fast Strategy: The `fail-fast` parameter is set to false, allowing the job to continue running even if one of the matrix configurations fails.
 This can result in wasted resources and prolonged pipeline execution.